Nucleation and growth in two dimensions

 The proposition generalises (the lower bound of) Holroyd's theorem (which corresponds to the case $k = 1$), and follows by adapting his proof.
 The bound on $k$ is best possible, since for any $c > 0$ there exists $\delta = \delta(c) > 0$ such that the following holds: if $k = c \log n$ then $\tau < \big( \frac{\pi^2}{18} - \delta \big) \frac{n}{\log n}$ with high probability.
 (This is simply because the probability of each `double gap' in the growth of a critical droplet, see~\cite[Section~3]{Hol}, decreases by a factor bounded away from 1.)

 Rather than give the full (and rather lengthy) details of the proof of Proposition~\ref{prop:a:lower}, we will assume that the reader is familiar with~\cite{Hol} and sketch the key modifications required in our more general setting.
-To help the reader, we will follow the notation of~\cite{Hol} as much as possible; in particular, we set $\lambda=\pi^2/18$, choose positive constants $B = B(\delta)$ (large) and $Z = Z(B)$ (small), and let $T = T(n)$ be a function that tends to zero sufficiently slowly (depending on the function $k(n) / \log n$).
+We will follow the notation of~\cite{Hol} as much as possible; in particular, we set $\lambda=\pi^2/18$, and choose positive constants $B = B(\delta)$ (large), $Z = Z(B,\delta)$ (small), and $T = T(B,Z,\delta)$ (smaller).

 One of the key notions introduced in~\cite{Hol} is that of a \emph{hierarchy}, which is a way of recording just enough information about the growth of a critical droplet so that a sufficiently strong bound can be given for its probability.
 Our definition of a hierarchy will be similar to that of Holroyd, but the event that the hierarchy is `satisfied' will have to take 1-neighbour infections into account.
 The first step is to define the following `random' rectangles process.
 We will also use this process (though with a different value of $t$) in the next section.